Constraining the light Higgs bosons in the GNMSSM with recent Higgs data

 \subsection{Trilinear Higgs couplings in the GNMSSM}

-For the light Higgs scenario in this study, we assumed a light CP-odd Higgs boson ($a_1$) that satisfied \( 2m_{a_1} < m_h \) to enable the exotic decay $h\to a_1a_1$ (i.e. $h\to A_sA_s$) in both $h_1$ and $h_2$ scenarios.
-For the $h_2$ scenario, where the lightest CP-even Higgs boson $h_1$ is singlet-dominant, $h\to h_1h_1$ (i.e., $h\to h_sh_s$) opens when $2m_{h_1} < m_h$.
-Both ATLAS and CMS collaborations have searched for non-SM Higgs bosons \( H \), \( h_s \), \( A_H \) and \( A_s \), which established stringent exclusion bounds on key parameters, including the masses and relative couplings \cite{ATLAS:2020zms,ATLAS:2021upq}.
+For the light Higgs scenario in this study, we assumed a light CP-odd Higgs boson ($a_1$) that satisfies \( 2m_{a_1} < m_h \) to enable the exotic decay $h\to a_1a_1$ (i.e. $h\to a_sa_s$) in both $h_1$ and $h_2$ scenarios.
+For the $h_2$ scenario, where the lightest CP-even Higgs boson $h_1$ is singlet-dominant, $h\to h_1h_1$ (i.e., $h\to h_sh_s$) becomes accessible when $2m_{h_1} < m_h$.
+Both ATLAS and CMS collaborations have conducted searches for non-SM Higgs bosons (\( H \), \( h_s \), \( A_H \) and \( a_s \)), which established stringent exclusion bounds on key parameters such as the masses and relative couplings \cite{ATLAS:2020zms,ATLAS:2021upq}.

-The branching ratios of exotic decays $h\to a_1a_1$ and $h\to h_1h_1$ are governed by their respective trilinear Higgs couplings $C_{ha_1a_1}$($\equiv C_{hA_sA_s}$) and $C_{hh_1h_1}$ ($\equiv C_{hh_sh_s}$).
-In the GNMSSM, these couplings proportionally scale to vacuum expectation values ($v_u$, $v_d$, $v_s$) or soft SUSY-breaking trilinear terms ($A_\lambda$, $A_\kappa$).
-Ref. \cite{Ellwanger:2022jtd} provides general expressions, but we explicitly define specific trilinear couplings that are relevant to our analysis below \cite{Meng:2024lmi}:
+The branching ratios of the exotic decays $h\to a_1a_1$ and $h\to h_1h_1$ are governed by their respective trilinear Higgs couplings $C_{ha_1a_1}$($\equiv C_{ha_sa_s}$) and $C_{hh_1h_1}$ ($\equiv C_{hh_sh_s}$).
+In the GNMSSM, these couplings are relevant to vacuum expectation values ($v_u$, $v_d$, $v_s$) and soft SUSY-breaking trilinear terms ($A_\lambda$, $A_\kappa$).
+While general analytic expressions for these couplings are provided in Ref.~\cite{Ellwanger:2022jtd}, the specific trilinear couplings relevant to our discussions are explicitly defined as follows \cite{Meng:2024lmi}: